lisatwyw/carnet/ProjectManagement/readme.md

 - underestimate: 20% avg to start, use gross salary
 - for every 5-7 FTE, add 0.2FTE to allow for leave, turnover

+# Budget justification

+- 3C's: clear, concise, complete
+- consider explaining what is not in the budget

+## Crashing the budget
+- non-critical path vs critical path activites/ elements